-Emily Maitlis is one of the top 50 most influential people in Britain (GQ Magazine), named as the Network Presenter of the Year at the RTS Television Journalism Awards 2019 and 2020 and an award winning broadcaster and lead presenter on Newsnight – the BBC’s flagship current affairs programme.
-She is part of the core BBC presenting team for elections both here and in the United States.
+Emily Maitlis is one of the top 50 most influential people in Britain (GQ Magazine) and the lead presenter on Newsnight – the BBC’s flagship current affairs programme – and part of the core BBC presenting team for elections both here and in the United States.
+She co-hosts the hugely respected podcast Americast, and was named the Network Presenter of the Year at the RTS Television Journalism Awards in 2019 and 2020.

-In 2019 Emily Maitlis scooped a world exclusive, no holds barred interview with Prince Andrew who talked publicly for the first time about his links to Jeffrey Epstein.
-This jaw-dropping interview won Emily another RTS Television Journalism Award for Interview of the Year.
+In 2019 Emily scooped a world exclusive no-holds-barred interview with Prince Andrew who talked publicly for the first time about his links to Jeffrey Epstein.
+This jaw-dropping interview won Emily another RTS Television Journalism Award for Interview of the Year and was named in The Times’ 10 Best TV Interviews.

-She is the author of Airhead which gives a behind-the-scenes look at some of the biggest news stories and interviews of recent years.
-She’s also written for The Sunday Times and the Spectator Magazine as well as the Guardian, Evening Standard and the New Statesman.
+She has also written for The Sunday Times and the Spectator Magazine as well as the Guardian, GQ, Evening Standard and the New Statesman.

 Emily has travelled extensively and speaks basic Mandarin as well as fluent French, Spanish and Italian.
-And in her spare time enjoys running marathons in odd parts of the world.
+In her spare time she enjoys running marathons in odd parts of the world.

 Behind every interview there is a backstory.
 How it came about.
 How it ended.
 The compromises that were made.
 The regrets, the rows, the deeply inappropriate comedy.